Living with vaginismus can make penetrative sex impossible.

 It took awhile to get to a place where I wasn’t ashamed of it but it’s something I have accepted now.

 Jade can’t use tampons or have penetrative sex.
 The sheer sight of a condom is anxiety inducing and the thought of a smear test, terrifying.
-The doctor told her that receiving a cervical check which would involve the insertion of a swab.
+The doctor told her that receiving a cervical check would involve the insertion of a vaginal swab.
+For Jade, this scenario seemed to be something she would never be able to go through with.

 This procedure is near impossible for Jade due to her vaginismus.
 HPV is responsible for nearly 100% of all cervical cancers.
 It is so common that nearly all sexually active women will be infected with it at some point in their lives.